Dr Hilde Stephansen

 Research

-I am a political- and media sociologist whose research is fundamentally concerned with the relationship between media and communication, social processes of knowledge production, and democratic participation.
+My research is fundamentally concerned with the relationship between media and communication practices, democratic participation, social processes of knowledge production, and conditions for social change.
 I am particularly interested in the changing nature of contemporary public spheres and new opportunities and challenges for democratic participation linked to the rise of digital networked technologies.
 With a particular focus on citizen media, media activism and social movements, I approach the study of digital technologies from a critical, socially grounded perspective that takes media practices as a starting point and understands these as embedded within wider social practices and relationships.
-Running through the different strands of my work is an interest in how media and communication practices can contribute to the formation of publics at different scales, and how such publics can facilitate broader social processes of pedagogy and learning.
+Running through the different strands of my work is an interest in how media and communication practices can contribute to the formation of publics at different scales, and how such publics can facilitate broader social processes of pedagogy and learning that can empower marginalised groups and generate social change.

-My current research focuses on media activism in transnational social movement networks and the implications of such activism for how we might understand the notion of a 'global public sphere'.
+My current research focuses on media activism in transnational social movement networks linked to the World Social Forum and the implications of such activism for how we might understand the concept of 'global publics'.
 I am writing a book on this topic called Global Media Activism, to be published by Routledge.
 I am also exploring the significance of 'media practice' perspectives for research on citizen- and social movement media, and I am the co-editor of Citizen Media and Practice: Currents, Connections, Challenges (Routledge, 2019).
-I have also been a consultant editor for the Routledge Encyclopedia of Citizen Media.

 PhD students

-• Dan Petrosian - Anti-racist video activism: framing and production of new knowledges that challenge the post-truth hegemonic project (completed 2023).
+• Dan Petrosian - Anti-racist video activism: framing and production of new knowledges that challenge the post-truth hegemonic project (completed 2023) - Director of Studies.

-• Ed Hadfield - Place and publicness: How social media has shaped anti-gentrification campaigns in London (2020-2024).
+• Ed Hadfield - Place and publicness: The role of social media in resistance to gentrification in London (2020-2025) - Director of Studies.

 I am interested in supervising PhD students in areas including social movements, media activism, citizen media, publics and public sphere theory, and democratic participation.